 Hilutungan’s Marine Sanctuary is located southwest of Olango Island.
 The Hilutungan Marine Sanctuary is home to tens of thousands of fish.
 You will likely see damsel fish, anemone fish (nemos), parrot fish, and a school of large batfish just to name a few.
 The Hilutungan Marine Sanctuary is one of the oldest in the area, allowing fish population to grow dramatically.
 The Hilutungan Marine Sanctuary commonly offers visibility up to 35 meters and also the water is just as warm as the waters around Mactan- a steamy 27-29 degrees Celsius.
 Currents are not usually a problem at Hilutungan.
 There is a great wall that drops deep and a comfortable drift along the Hilutungan wall is quite common.

 Talima Marine Sanctuary

 Carcar City is the major buying center for the best chicharon, a deep fried pork’s back fat or pork rind.
-It is best eaten with spiced vinegar.
-Chicharon can be bought for P600 a kilo or a quarter of a kilo is pegged at P150.
+It’s best to eat it with spiced vinegar.
+You can also buy chicharon for P600 a kilo, or a quarter of a kilo costs P150.

 Deemed as one of the Philippines’ most famous export products, dried mangoes come in two varieties; the ripe and green.
-Guadalupe of Cebu City is known for producing sweet mangoes.
+People know Guadalupe of Cebu City for producing sweet mangoes.
 The price of this product ranges from P40 to P350, with various brands to choose from.